19hours/sg-statutes/Acts/Nurses and Midwives Act.md

 37\.—(1) The Board may appoint one or more committees, to be known as Complaints Committees, to investigate any complaint or information in respect of any of the following matters:

-(a) the conviction of a registered nurse, enrolled nurse or registered midwife of an offence which renders him unfit to remain on the Register or Roll;
+(a) the conviction of a registered nurse, enrolled nurse, registered midwife or Advanced Practice Nurse of an offence which renders him unfit to remain on the Register or Roll or to practise as an Advanced Practice Nurse;

-(b) any misconduct, or negligence, of a registered nurse, enrolled nurse or registered midwife which renders him unfit to remain on the Register or Roll; or
+(b) any misconduct, or negligence, of a registered nurse, enrolled nurse, registered midwife or Advanced Practice Nurse which renders him unfit to remain on the Register or Roll or to practise as an Advanced Practice Nurse; or

-(c) the physical or mental fitness of a registered nurse, enrolled nurse or registered midwife to perform his functions.
+(c) the physical or mental fitness of a registered nurse, enrolled nurse, registered midwife or Advanced Practice Nurse to perform his functions.

 (2) A Complaints Committee shall comprise such number of members as the Board may determine, and the members may include members of the Board.